 Eminent Domain: Public Use Requirement

-An eminent domain action requires that the government's taking of property be for a "public use".
-A public use is generally one which confers some benefit or advantage to the public.
-The term does not necessarily imply -- and is not confined to -- actual "use" by the public.
-Moreover, the purported benefit to be derived from the taking of property need not be available to the entire public; it may benefit a smaller sector of members of the public in a particular locality, i.e. a subdivision of the general public.
-In other words, it is not necessary that the intended users be all members of the public; rather, it is the purpose for the taking that must be for the public, and not for the benefit of any particular individuals.
+Instead, it may benefit a smaller sector of members of the public in a particular locality, i.e. a subdivision of the general public.
+In other words, it's not necessary that the intended users be all members of the public; rather, it's the purpose for the taking that must be for the public, and not for the benefit of any particular individuals.

-The use (purpose) must be a needed one, which cannot be surrendered without obvious general loss or inconvenience.
-However, the parameters of such needed public use move along a spectrum, and defy absolute definition because of factors such as changing needs of society, increases in population, and developing modes of transportation and communications.
+The use (purpose) must be a needed one, which can't be surrendered without obvious general loss or inconvenience.
+However, the parameters of such needed public use defy absolute definition because of factors such as changing needs of society, increases in population, and developing modes of transportation and communications.